aDistraction16/aDistraction16/README.md

 [GitHub Repo](https://github.com/aDistraction16/E-commerce-Purchase-Funnel-Analysis)
 - Analyzed a user event log dataset to construct a multi-stage purchase funnel
 - Used **Plotly** and **Excel** to visualize conversion rates and identify the single biggest drop-off point in the user journey
-- Recommendations led to 15% improvement in overall conversion rate
+- Identified the single biggest drop-off point, providing a recommendation **projected to improve conversion by 15%**.

 ### A/B Test Analysis for a Marketing Campaign
 [GitHub Repo](https://github.com/aDistraction16/A-B-Test-Analysis-for-Marketing-Campaign)